Justin S. Golub, MD, MS

 He is actively involved in researching new techniques and technologies.
-Several areas of interest include minimally invasive and endoscopic ear surgery, cochlear implants, and regenerative techniques such as gene therapy for hearing loss.
-Dr. Golub also holds grant funding from the National Institutes of Health to investigate how age-related hearing loss affects the brain.
+Several areas of clinical interest include minimally invasive and endoscopic ear surgery, cochlear implants, and regenerative therapies for hearing loss.
+Dr. Golub directs a lab, funded in part through National Institutes of Health grants, to investigate how age-related hearing loss affects the brain.
 His research has appeared in the press, including The New York Times.

 As a physician at Columbia, Dr. Golub is able to collaborate with a wide variety of renowned specialists to bring multiple areas of expertise to patient care.
 For ear disorders, he works with audiologists, balance therapists, neurologists, and oral surgeons.
 For skull base disorders, he works closely with neurosurgery, radiation oncology, neuroradiology, and medical oncology.

-Dr. Golub would be excited to meet you at either of his clinical locations in Riverdale, Bronx or at the main Columbia University Medical Center campus.
+Dr. Golub would be excited to meet you at either of his clinical locations in Riverdale, Bronx or at the main Columbia University Irving Medical Center campus.